therossee/ThesisManagement-Group09/front-end/README.md

             - `getThesisProposalById`: Gets a specific thesis proposal with a given Id
             - `applyForProposal`: Function to apply to a proposal with a given Id
       - Applications APIs
-            - `getStudentActiveApplication`: Gets all the acrtive application for a student
+            - `getStudentActiveApplication`: Gets all the active application for a student
             - `getTeacherThesisApplications` : Gets all the application for a  proposal with a given Id
             - `insertProposal`: function to insert a proposal in the database
             - `acceptThesisApplications` : function to accept Student Applications on a Thesis Proposal and automatically reject all the other student applied.
             - `rejectThesisApplications` : function to reject Student Applications on a Thesis Proposal
             - `getStudentApplicationsHistory` : function to get all the applications with thesis infos done by the logged-in student
       - Get APIs to retrieve others infos: